LuxoftAKutsan/sdl_evolution/proposals/nnnn-split_policies.md

 ## Proposed solution

 Split data sources to multiple data bases.
-Each data base should have own triggers for update.
+Each data base should have its own triggers for update.

 ### Policy server

-Policy server should provide :
+Policy server should provide:
  - Application policies
  - Policy groups
- - consented devices
+ - Consented devices

-Trigers for update :
+Triggers for update:
  - An app registered is not listed in PT (device consented)
  - Policy Table Update in case of failed retry strategy during previous IGN_ON
- - On getting 'device consent' from the user ( aplicable to EXTERNAL_PROPRIETARY)
+ - On getting 'device consent' from the user (applicable to EXTERNAL_PROPRIETARY)
  - If PTU was requested by app from un-consented device
  - User initiates PTU request from HMI
  - OnPolicyUpdate from HMI

 #### Data structures

 On trigger SDL will send by POST request snapshot with existing policies.
-Policy snapshot should match folowing structure:
+Policy snapshot should match the following structure:

 ```
 TODO: describe policy snapshot structure
 ```

-For the response SDL will expect folowing structure of Policy Update:
+For the response SDL will expect the following structure of Policy Update:

 ```
 TODO: describe policy update structure